Generic selectors

 Cost & Program

-Development Cost $500 million (estimated)
+Development Cost $500 million (jointly shared initial program)

-Program Name JF-17 Program
+Program Name Super-7 / JF-17 Thunder Program

-Funding Countries Pakistan, China
+Funding Countries Pakistan and China

 Additional Information